Tandoori Burgers with Chilli Salsa

 Pan fry the onion in a dash of oil until tender.

 Add the tandoori paste and cook stirring for 1-2 minutes until fragrant.
 Cool.

-Mix together the cooked onion mixture, mince, breadcrumbs, yoghurt and coriander with a jolly good seasoning of salt and pepper.
+In a bowl, mix together the cooked onion mixture, mince, breadcrumbs, yoghurt and coriander with a seasoning of salt and pepper.

 Cooking time will be dependent on how thick the burgers are.